HoneyBrickGaming/QuickTools-Tauri/README.md

-# Portable Application Installer and Game Launcher
+# Portable Applications, Installer and Game Launcher

 **This program is still in development!**